austintheriot/resonix/README.md

 ## About

-This repo is a very WIP investigation into using Rust for creative audio coding on various platforms (e.g. desktop, web, etc.).
-Currently, the only demonstration that is even remotely in a working state is the web one, which still needs quite a bit of work to improve its performance.
+This repo is my investigation into using Rust for creative audio coding on various platforms (e.g. desktop, web, etc.), but especially for targeting the web.

 ## Todos:
 - Update licenses / cargo tomls, directory names

-- BUG:
+- BUGS:
     - when `min len` and `max len` are both at maximum, no new grains are generated
     - when `min len`, `max len`, and `fade` are all low, extremely loud clips happen

+- Visualize ALL channels of grain (rather than just left / right) and make it more prominent (reconsider controls placement)

 - enable uploading you own audio file